DrRobotnik7/random-password-generator/README.md

 ## Description

-This web application randomly generates a password from a selection of user-defined character types including; uppercase, lowercase, numbers and special characters.
+This web application randomly generates a password from a selection of user-defined character types including: uppercase, lowercase, numbers and special characters.
 The algorithm was coded using JavaScript.

 ## Table of Contents